Home » Technology » Home Theatre Power Manager

 As with any ranking, much depends on personal preference.
 Other sites may rank other companies and models of power conditioners as the best.
 However, all of the models featured here are noteworthy and trustworthy.

-First Places go to Panamax
+First Place goes to Panamax

 1. Panamax M5300-PM